sangsami/tiralabra/documents/weekly report 2.md

 ## What will I do next?

+Troubleshooting took longer than expected.
 Finish key generator and encrypting/decrypting portion.
+Unit tests

 ### Time used this week: 12 hours